yuxincs/taskmanager/README.md

 Previously there is a C++ version based on QT, at [v1.0-qt-based](https://github.com/yxwangcs/taskmanager/tree/v1.0-qt-based) branch.

+## Run
+This project is managed by [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) and yarn.

+Simply run `yarn install` and `yarn electron-dev` to run the taskmanager in develop mode or `yarn electron-pack` to pack it for different platforms.

 ## TODO

 * Per-process network / diskIO statistics display.